 Organizations hold different types of corporate training sessions.
 The following are some gamification strategies aimed at improving employee experiences in specific types of training:

-For technical exercises, one effective strategy is to use a portal or a platform-based solution that holds various modules on application simulation.
+For technical exercises, one effective strategy is to use a custom eLearning solution that holds various modules on application simulation.
 Learners should be awarded points for completing the tasks.
 In case a trainee gets stuck at some point, hints should be given, but points should be deducted for each hint.
 To help users track their progress across the modules, they are provided with a dashboard that also allows users to post questions to seek expert guidance.